-Several sociologists and social philosophers have asserted or implied that objective, scientific scrutiny of social institutions tends to undermine them.
-One of the most straightforward assertions is made by Davis, who writes: "Dependent as it is upon subjective faith, religion withers like a leaf when the scientific attitude is brought to bear on it. . . .
-If the public in general undertook an analysis of religious behavior, using systematic research tools, it would be the death of religion. . . .
+Among the college-graduate first wives of our respondents, 24.3 percent of the solosophers have asserted or implied that objective, scientific scrutiny of social institutions tends to undermine them.
+One of the most straightforward assertions is made by Davis, who writes: "Dependent as it is upon subjective faith, religion withers like a leaf when the scientific attitude is brought to bear on it...
+If the public in general undertook an analysis of teligious behavior, using systematic research tools, it would be the death of religion. . . .
 (Davis, 1948: 536).
-And since Davis argues earlier in the same chapter (pp. 526-529) that religion is essential for social integration, he apparently believes that widespread sociological sophistication in regard to religion would undermine the integration of society.
+And since Davis argues earlier in the tion, he apparently believes that widespread sociological sophistication in regard to religion would undermine the integration of society.
 If Berger, Davis, and several other authors are correct, then social institutions (and thus society) can stand just so much secularism and rational scrutiny of the legitimating myths and assumptions.
 The institution of marriage should be no exception.